Create or update index template API

 index_mode

 (Optional, string) Type of data stream to create.
-Valid values are null (regular data stream) and time_series (time series data stream).
+Valid values are null (standard data stream), time_series (time series data stream) and logsdb (logs data stream).

 index_patterns